You may submit requests via the following methods:

-Alternatively, you may or provide the following information in place of using the form:
+Alternatively, you may provide the following information in place of using the form:

 You may request any public record maintained by the City in existence at the time of your request.
-For Police, Fire & EMS, or Water & Sewer records, please see the “How do I request Police, Fire & EMS, or Water & Sewer Records?”
-FAQ below.
+For Police, Fire & EMS, or Water & Sewer records, please see the next FAQ below specific to these records.

-You may request records such as housing permits and plans, meeting minutes, e-mails, and any other record relating to the conduct of government or the performance of a governmental function which is prepared or retained by the City.
-The record may be in a variety of forms such as physical or digital writing, pictures, recordings, etc.
+You may request records such as housing permits and plans, meeting minutes, e-mails, and any other record relating to government conduct or the performance of a governmental function that is prepared or retained by the City.
+The record may be in a variety of forms, such as physical or digital writing, pictures, recordings, etc.

 The City of Sammamish provides access to public records under the provisions of the Washington State Public Records Act (RCW 42.56).
-Anyone may request records maintained by the City but some content may be exempt and withheld (e.g. bank account numbers, attorney-client privileged communications, etc.).
+Anyone may request records maintained by the City.
+However, some content may be exempt and withheld (e.g., bank account numbers, attorney-client privileged communications, etc.).
 For more information on this, please view the “What is an Exemption or Redaction?”
 FAQ.

-Sammamish contracts its Police, Fire & EMS, and Water & Sewer services.
+Sammamish contracts its Police, Fire & EMS, and Water and Sewer services.
 To obtain these records, please submit a request to the following: